JoshHipkin/2800-202310-BBY13/README.md

 - Fixed header and footer compatibility with EJS
 - Added Profile page
 - Implemented working buttons in header and footer to change pages to proper location

+# Conrad_UserDatabase
+(May 9, 2023)
+Implemented a feature to allow users to signup in signup page and have their user info stored into the database.
+Currently if the user does not input a required field or fails joi's validation, the user will be redirected back to the signup page.
+The same works for login, if the user provides incorrect or fails joi's validation the user will be redirected to the login page.

+- Implemented signup page and stores user info in database
+- Implemented joi validation
+- Implemented login page and allows user to log into account from database